 Prague, a fascinating gem of a city, fairytale Česky Krumlov and the rolling wheat fields of southern Moravia are all fantastic photo tour destinations.

 The timing of our Czech Republic & Prague Photo Tour is scheduled to coincide with the intense spring green of the rolling wheat fields of Southern Moravia at the end of April.
 This countryside resembles the popular rolling wheat fields of the Palouse in America’s Washington State, except it’s a bit steeper which allows us to capture excellent graphic compositions with our cameras.
-Combine this with four days in Prague, one of Europe’s most magical cities, and two days based out of Bohemia’s fairytale medieval town of Česky Kumlov and you have the makings of an exciting Czech Republic & Prague Photo Tour adventure.
+Combine this with three nights in Prague, one of Europe’s most magical cities, and two days based out of Bohemia’s fairytale medieval town of Česky Kumlov and you have the makings of an exciting Czech Republic & Prague Photo Tour adventure.

 Join us for this ten-day Czech Republic & Prague Photo Tour for an experience of a lifetime in a region that you will not want to leave!